Tyrric’s Madness

 “I don’t know,” Mirium answered, and she glanced up at Keelath.

 Keelath sighed, leaving a puff of frost in midair.
-“We can’t leave them in this state,” he said reluctantly, then, “Light knows they couldn’t be trusted not to burn the manor down around their own ears,” as if he needed a better reason.
+“We can’t leave them like this,” he said reluctantly, then, “Light knows they couldn’t be trusted not to burn the manor down around their own ears,” as if he needed a better reason.

 “It’s close to burning down on its own,” said Tyrric dully.